TrigonaMinima/TrigonaMinima.github.io/_posts/2014-07-26-Packages-I-do-use.md

 The plugin used to save the articles in the pocket.
 - [Session Buddy][7k]
 Save and manage sessions.
+- [Stylish][7l]
+Restyle the web with Stylish, a user styles manager.
+Stylish lets you easily install themes and skins for many popular sites.
+Some styles which can be done can be searched on the plugin management window itself.
+Some I use are listed here,

+    - [Wide Github][7la]
+- [GhostText for Chrome][7m]
+This is the plugin which works with the above mentioned Sublime Text 3 plugin GhostText.
 - [Google Dictionary][7e]
 Go to the first extension I listed and read its description.